ThinkitiveAi/python-ai-suit-6/health-first-client/project-management-app/README.md

-# Healthcare Patient & Provider Login Interface
+# Healthcare Patient & Provider Management System

-A comprehensive healthcare application interface built with React, Mantine UI, and TanStack Router that provides welcoming login experiences for both patients and healthcare providers.
+A comprehensive healthcare application interface built with React, Mantine UI, and TanStack Router that provides welcoming login experiences for both patients and healthcare providers, along with advanced availability management for providers.

 ## Features